superpi15/narom/README.md

 ## Rule
 * node: a node is a vertex
-* relation: a relation is an edge optional mounting a device
+* relation: a relation is an edge optionally mounting a device
 * device:
 	* voltage: volt
 	* current: ampere